ONLINE HELP

 The following elements can be used to define a custom mask (case sensitive).
 To present the custom masks, let's take a duration equal to 0 day 04 hours 15 minutes 03 seconds and 412 thousandths of a second:

-• +1: only the most significant unit will be displayed (the number of hours in our example).
+• +1: only the most significant unit is displayed (in our example, only the number of hours).

-• +2: only the two most significant units will be displayed (the number of hours and the number of minutes in our example).
+• +2: only the two most significant units will be displayed (in our example, only the number of hours and the number of minutes)..

 Specify '+3' or '+4' to display the three or four most significant units.

-• D: the number of days will be displayed if this number is greater than 0 (the number of days will not be displayed in our example).
+• J: the number of days will be displayed if this number is greater than 0 (in our example, the number of days will not be displayed).

-• H: the number of hours will be displayed if this number (or if the number of days) is greater than 0.
+• H: the number of hours will be displayed if this number or the number of days is greater than 0..
 If this number contains a single digit, this digit will be displayed (the number of hours will be '4' in our example).

-• HH: the number of hours will be displayed if this number (or if the number of days) is greater than 0.
+• HH: the number of hours will be displayed if this number or the number of days is greater than 0..
 If this number contains a single digit, this digit will be preceded by '0' (the number of hours will be '04' in our example).

-• M: the number of minutes will be displayed if this number (or the number of days, or the number of hours) is greater than 0.
+• M: the number of minutes will be displayed if this number or the number of a longer duration (number of days or hours) is greater than 0..
 If this number contains a single digit, this digit will be displayed (the number of minutes will be '15' in our example).

-• MM: the number of minutes will be displayed if this number (or the number of days, or the number of hours) is greater than 0.
+• MM: the number of minutes will be displayed if this number or the number of a longer duration (number of days or hours) is greater than 0..
 If this number contains a single digit, this digit will be preceded by '0' (the number of minutes will be '15' in our example).

-• CC: the number of hundredths of second will be displayed (the number of hundredths of second will be '41' in our example).
+• CC: the number of hundredths of a second will be displayed (in our example, the number of hundredths of a second will be '41').

-• CCC: the number of thousandths of second will be displayed (the number of thousandths of second will be '412' in our example).
+• CCC: the number of thousandths of a second will be displayed (in our example, the number of thousandths of a second will be '412').

 Remarks: